cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 }
 ```

+this **won't help** with startup times, but it will be extremely useful for subsequent invocations of the same function.

 ### 2. Optimize your runtime

 If your code is very simple (like the one above) you can decide to disable _incremental JIT compilation_, also known as _Tiered Compilation_.
 By doing so we instruct the JVM to ignore optimizations.
 The lambda will never reach peak performances at runtime, but at the same time we'll get a quicker startup.
 This is a good compromise in this case, as the task is very simple and short-lived by design.
+Read the [official AWS blog post](https://aws.amazon.com/blogs/compute/optimizing-aws-lambda-function-performance-for-java/) for more information.

+You can also decide to use the _Serial Garbage Collector_ (SerialGC) instead of the default _G1_.
+Lambda functions are designed to be short-lived and single-threaded, so there's no point in using a powerful Garbage Collector if your application is not supposed to be alive for more than a couple of minutes.
+More info on the [official Java documentation](https://docs.oracle.com/en/java/javase/11/gctuning/available-collectors.html#GUID-9E4A6B11-BB94-424F-90EF-401287A1C333)

-To do that, you can set the following environment variable in the lambda configuration:
+You can apply these modifications by adding the following environment variable in the lambda configuration:

 ```shell
 JAVA_TOOL_OPTIONS="-XX:+TieredCompilation -XX:TieredStopAtLevel=1 -XX:+UseSerialGC"
 ```

-Read the [official AWS blog post](https://aws.amazon.com/blogs/compute/optimizing-aws-lambda-function-performance-for-java/) for more information.

 ### 3. Results